lbryio/spee.ch/docs/ubuntuinstall.md

 ## Customize SDK settings

-  These setting will prevent you and your users from spending your server's LBC on paid content.
+  These settings will prevent you and your users from spending your server's LBC on paid content.
 Full documentation is [here](https://lbry.tech/resources/daemon-settings).

   ~$
   `mkdir .lbrynet`